panda-official/BlenderDataAugmentation/README.md

  **2. By moving files**

-	 1. Download this repository as .zip and unpack it
+	 1. Download release as .zip and unpack it
 	 2. Move the whole folder to Blender addon directory (see table below)
 	 3. Go to:Edit > Preferences > Add-ons
 	 4. Search for Data Augmentation